acascarla/reconciliation/readme.md

 # What is this
-This is a simple test of importing a csv with django command and reconciliate matching records and an APIView to retrieve this info
+This imports a csv with a Django command and reconciliate matching records.
+Also has an APIView to retrieve record information.

 # How to install
 You can start it with docker (with make aliases) or manually, in any case you will need an environment vars file, so first: